 The Seating Upholstery Guide

-Everything to know about World Interiors' upholstered chairs & sofas
+Everything to know about World Interiors' Upholstered Chairs and Sofas

 Leather, a hardy and flexible material made from animal hides, is an amazing choice for upholstery.
-It's incredibly durable, lasting decades with proper care.
+It's incredibly durable and can last decades with proper care.
 At World Interiors, we use 4 main types of leather for our furniture: Top-Grain Leather, Suede Leather, Bi-Cast Leather, and Vegan Leather.

 Leather has been used for upholstery throughout history.
 Due to the labor-intensive process required to make leather for upholstery, leather, for the most part was reserved primarily for the wealthy.
 Dating all the way back to even before the Roman Empire, leather could be found in the homes of the wealthiest and most powerful.
 Before that, Arabian kings were using leather to decorate their throne rooms.

 When the Industrial Revolution came, the leather upholstery process became more streamlined.
-This made leather upholstery much more affordable; however, the process still required much work to be completed by hand.
-Though leather more accessible to the masses, but it's still widely considered a luxury product.
+This made leather upholstery much more affordable; however, the process still requires much work to be completed by hand and still widely considered a luxury product.

 Top-Grain leather, perhaps the most sought-after type of leather, is produced from the top half of the animal hide, with the outermost layer sanded off so that imperfections and irregularities are removed.